1:64 scale: Model trains

-From the late 1940s to the mid-1960s, 1:64 was a popular scale in the U.S. model railroad market, where it was called S scale or S gauge.
-It still remains a modestly popular scale, with a dedicated following.
+From the late 1940s to the mid-1960s, 1:64 was a popular scale in the U.S. model railroad market, called S scale or S gauge.
+It remains a modestly popular scale, with a dedicated following.
 A.C.
 Gilbert, a major toy manufacturer, challenged the predominant O scale (1:48) manufacturers such as Lionel with a fully developed line of 1:64 scale and semi-scale equipment marketed under the American Flyer brand.
 Because they were 25% smaller than traditional O scale models, they ran on a two-rail track that was more realistic than the traditional 3-rail O gauge track.
-These features would become standard characteristics of model trains in later years, when the even-smaller HO scale (1:87) took over the model train market from both the O and S scale trains.
-S-scale survives currently with a small number of manufacturers producing scale equipment for hobbyists and a large number of collectors who seek out the 1950s-era American Flyer equipment to run trains on nostalgic layouts.
+These features would become standard characteristics of model trains in later years when the even-smaller HO scale (1:87) took over the model train market from both the O and S scale trains.
+The S-scale survives currently with a small number of manufacturers producing scale equipment for hobbyists and collectors who seek out the 1950s-era American Flyer equipment to run trains on nostalgic layouts.

-Since the 1930s, O scale (1:48) train manufacturers, including Gilbert, Lionel and Marx, have produced bargain or introductory lines of undersized toy trains to run on O-gauge track with very tight curves, known as 0-27 track.
-Though sold as O gauge, the bodies of these undersized cars and engines were often scaled to 1:64 proportions.
+Since the 1930s, O scale (1:48) train manufacturers, including Gilbert, Lionel, and Marx, have produced bargain or introductory lines of undersized toy trains to run on O-gauge track with very tight curves, known as 0-27 track.
+Though sold as an O gauge, the bodies of these undersized cars and engines were often scaled to 1:64 proportions.
 The origins of Gilbert's S-gauge equipment can be traced to its American Flyer O-27 line of 1938 and after.

 Ships and boats

-Kit manufacturers have used 1:64 as a scale for boats and small ships.
+Kit manufacturers such as Tamiya Corporation have also used 1:64 as a scale for boats and small ships.